What’s in This Article

 Comprehensive Training Programs

 After hiring, pilots complete ground school, simulator sessions, and line checks for their specific aircraft.
 Training covers emergency procedures and Crew Resource Management (CRM).
-Avianca also includes additional training modules focused on fatigue management and overall safety reporting.[13][12]
+Avianca also includes modules on fatigue management and safety reporting.[13][12]

 The airline invests heavily in an open reporting culture.
-This encourages crews to communicate openly, make good decisions under pressure, and spot potential risks early.[12]
+This encourages crews to communicate openly, make sound decisions under pressure, and spot potential risks early.[12]

 Safety Ratings and Certifications